Control unit: Pipelined control units

 Interrupts and unexpected exceptions also stall the pipeline.
 If a pipelined computer abandons work for an interrupt, more work is lost than in a multicycle computer.
 Predictable exceptions do not need to stall.
 For example, if an exception instruction is used to enter the operating system, it does not cause a stall.

-Speed?
-For the same speed of electronic logic, it can do more instructions per second than a multicycle computer.
+For the same speed of electronic logic, a pipelined computer can execute more instructions per second than a multicycle computer.
 Also, even though the electronic logic has a fixed maximum speed, a pipelined computer can be made faster or slower by varying the number of stages in the pipeline.
 With more stages, each stage does less work, and so the stage has fewer delays from the logic gates.

-Economy?
-A pipelined model of a computer often has the least logic gates per instruction per second, less than either a multicycle or out-of-order computer.
-Why?
-The average stage is less complex than a multicycle computer.
+A pipelined model of a computer often has less logic gates per instruction per second than multicycle and out-of-order computers.
+This is because the average stage is less complex than a multicycle computer.
 An out-of-order computer usually has large amounts of idle logic at any given instant.
 Similar calculations usually show that a pipelined computer uses less energy per instruction.

 However, a pipelined computer is usually more complex and more costly than a comparable multicycle computer.
 It typically has more logic gates, registers and a more complex control unit.
 In a like way, it might use more total energy, while using less energy per instruction.
 Out-of-order CPUs can usually do more instructions per second because they can do several instructions at once.